 With so many clients transferring from face-to-face meetings to digital encounters, you’re probably going to be dealing with more emails during the lockdown.
 As such, you need to make sure that you’re on top of everything you need to do and have a firm grasp of your inbox.
 Use your primary inbox as a to-do list, and put completed tasks into clearly-labeled folders.
 This strategy might sound obvious, but many legal professionals who have never had to manage a full inbox before might be unfamiliar with it.
 Treat your inbox as a filing system so that you deal with every task efficiently.

 Grow Your Digital Marketing Strategy

 These tips should help you to take your legal service offering online.
-If you need any further support or guidance for your lawyer websites, then check out JustLegal Marketing’s other blog posts.
-We have a range of tips, guides, and information that will help your business to reach its target demographic and improve its overall online presence.
+If you need further support or guidance for your lawyer websites, check out JustLegal Marketing’s other blog posts.
+We have a range of tips, guides, and information to help your business reach its target demographic and improve its overall online presence.